ietf-wg-asdf/SDF/sdf.md

 Given Names are not restricted by the formal SDF syntax.
-To enable non-surprising name translations in tools, combinations of ASCII alphanumeric characters and `-` (ASCII hyphen/minus) are preferred, typically employing KebabCase for names constructed out of multiple words {{KebabCase}}.
+To enable non-surprising name translations in tools, combinations of ASCII alphanumeric characters and `-` (ASCII hyphen/minus) are preferred, typically employing kebab-case for names constructed out of multiple words {{KebabCase}}.
 ASCII hyphen/minus can then unambiguously be translated to an ASCII `_` underscore character and back depending on the programming environment.